cbmr-data/cbmr-data.github.io/esrum/_sources/index.rst.txt

 1. Please read the :ref:`p_guidelines` for using Esrum before you continue.
-2. To get access to Esrum and related resources, please see the :ref:`p_usage_access_applying` page
-3. Once your request has been approved, you can connect to the cluster as described in the :ref:`connecting to the cluster
+2. To get access to Esrum and related resources, please see the :ref:`p_usage_access_applying` page.
+Once your request has been approved, you can connect to the cluster as described in the :ref:`connecting to the cluster <p_usage_connecting>` page.
-   <p_usage_connecting>` page.
-4. On Esrum, you'll find your home folder, datasets, projects, and network drives laid out as described on the :ref:`p_usage_filesystem` page.
+3. On Esrum, you'll find your home folder, datasets, projects, and network drives laid out as described on the :ref:`p_usage_filesystem` page.
+The :ref:`p_transfers` page describes how to transfer your data to and from these.
+4. To run analyses on Esrum, you must either make use of the Slurm_ queuing system, as described in :ref:`p_usage_slurm`, or use one of the two :ref:`p_service_rstudio` servers.

-5. Users of Esrum have access to a large library of software provided by DAP and UCPH-IT.
-The :ref:`p_usage_modules` page describes how to access this software, and how to request software that is not currently available.
+Users of Esrum have access to a large library of software provided by DAP and UCPH-IT, as described on the :ref:`p_usage_modules` page, as well as a collection of :ref:`p_common_datasets`, and a collection of :ref:`p_human_cohorts` for which you can apply for access.
-6. To run software on Esrum, you must make use of the Slurm_ queuing system as described in :ref:`p_usage_slurm`.
-7. Finally, the :ref:`p_transfers` page describes how to transfer your data to and from Esrum, and to and from services like SIF or Computerome.

 See the Table of Content for various other services, tips and trips for using Esrum, and more.